molily/molily.de/_posts/2019-02-03-testing-angular.md

 The fake `getCount` method returns `of(currentCount)`, an Observable with the fixed value 123.
 The Observable completes immediately and never pushes another value.
 We need to change that behavior in order to demonstrate the Component update.

-The fake `CounterService`, devoid of logic so far, needs to gain some logic. `getCount` should return a Observable that emits new values when `increment`, `decrement` and `reset` are called.
+The fake `CounterService`, devoid of logic so far, needs to gain some logic. `getCount` should return an Observable that emits new values when `increment`, `decrement` and `reset` are called.

 Instead of a fixed Observable, we use a `BehaviorSubject`, just like in the original `CounterService` implementation.
 The `BehaviorSubject` has a `next` method for pushing new values.